JanHerca/urantiapedia/output/wikijs/en/article/Jacques_Dupont/Meditation.md

 In the Adjuster association, the fact of loving God and of feeling loved by God is not sensual, it is spiritual—it is the soul which feels and loves.
 All that mind can do is to discover, recognise, interpret, and choose.

 > _All true love is from God, and man receives the divine affection as he himself bestows this love upon his fellows.
 Love is dynamic.
 It can never be captured; it is alive, free, thrilling, and always moving.
 Man can never take the love of the Father and imprison it within his heart.
-The Father's love can become real to mortal man only by passing through that man's personality as he in turn bestows this love upon his fellows._ [UB 117:6.10](/en/The_Urantia_Book/117#p6_10)
+The Father's love can become real to mortal man only by passing through that man's personality as he in turn bestows this love upon his fellows._ <a id="a91_432"></a>[UB 117:6.10](/en/The_Urantia_Book/117#p6_10)

-Jesus answered to John: _You will learn to love your brethren more when you first learn to love their Father in heaven more.._.
-[UB 181:2.5](/en/The_Urantia_Book/181#p2_5)
+Jesus answered to John: _You will learn to love your brethren more when you first learn to love their Father in heaven more.._. <a id="a93_128"></a>[UB 181:2.5](/en/The_Urantia_Book/181#p2_5)

 Love is a running stream that has its source in the divine guide indwelling our minds, generating a living feeling of belonging to God—a boundless confidence—peace in mind and heart-spirit fruits throughout our relations.
 Even death has lost its negative aspect.